-Q. What rulebook applies to closed-end AIFs which will (a) not make any additional investments after 22 July 2013 and/or (b) which have subscription periods which are closed before 22 July 2013 and are constituted for a period of time which expires at the latest 3 years after 22 July 2013.
+Q. What rulebook applies to closed-end AIFs which will (a) not make any additional investments after 22 July 2013 and/or (b) which have subscription periods which are closed before 21 July 2011, the date of entry into force of the AIFMD, and are constituted for a period of time which expires at the latest 3 years after 22 July 2013.

 A. The NU Series of Notices continue to apply these AIF.
 The AIFM will not require authorisation or registration.
-AIFs to which Articles 61(3) and 61(4) of AIFMD apply should notify the Central Bank of this fact by 30 September 2013.
+AIFs to which Regulation 60(3) and 60(4) of the AIFM Regulations 2013 apply should notify the Central Bank of this fact by 30 September 2013.

-Q. I am an Irish AIFM that is ready to be authorised under the AIFMD Regulations.
+Q. I am an Irish AIFM that is ready to be authorised under the AIFM Regulations.
 However, I am not entirely compliant with the AIFMD for some of my existing AIFs under management.
 Can I proceed to obtain my AIFMD authorisation notwithstanding this?

-A. It may be the case that an AIFM is ready for authorisation under the AIFMD Regulations and finds that, while it is compliant with the AIFMD Regulations, AIFMD Level 2 and the AIF Rulebook for the majority of its existing AIF under management, it is not entirely compliant for some of its existing AIF.
+A. It may be the case that an AIFM is ready for authorisation under the AIFM Regulations and finds that, while it is compliant with the AIFM Regulations, AIFMD Level 2 and the AIF Rulebook for the majority of its existing AIF under management, it is not entirely compliant for some of its existing AIF.
 For example the sub-custodial arrangements are not entirely in accordance with AIFMD Level 2.
 In such scenarios, if in advance of its authorisation the AIFM advises the Central Bank of the identity of the AIF, the non-compliance in question and confirms that these AIF are not subject to AIFMD passporting arrangements, the Central Bank will not take regulatory action provided the AIFM brings itself into compliance for those AIF at the earliest reasonable opportunity during the transitional phase.